The best potato salad recipe! This is our favorite potato salad with eggs, celery, onion, pickle relish and a creamy dressing.

 - Salt & pepper

-If you want to make the potato salad pretty in the bowl, grab some fresh dill and paprika for garnish.
+If you want to make the salad pretty in the bowl, grab some fresh dill and paprika for garnish.
 Totally optional.

 - Onion - I like sweet onions, but you can definitely use green onions or red onions instead.